ReddyDivya/rd-namaste-javaScript/Season1/Ep-10-Closures.md

 </pre>

 ### Output 1:
 <pre>
   7
 </pre>

-The function y() is forming a closure with parent's lexical environment i.e x()
+- The function y() is forming a closure with the parent's lexical environment i.e x()

 ## Return a function
 A function returns another function but they still maintain the lexical scope.

 ### Example 2:
 <pre>
   function x()
   {